killvxk/qengine/README.md

 • Given an Input Dataset of A Default Windows 11 Jpeg Logo Image File ::=

-- XOR: 20.63% Bits-flipped in the test
+- polycXOR: 20.63% Bits-flipped in the test

-- 128_extreme Mode:  50.26% Bits-flipped in the test (2.5x Improvement Over XOR)
+- polyc128_extreme Mode:  50.26% Bits-flipped in the test (2.5x Improvement Over XOR)

 - aes128-CTR Mode: 50.04% Bits-flipped in the test